Why Study Mathematics?

 - Campus Employment: Several employment opportunities at PLU utilize students with mathematical training.
 Students are hired to tutor in mathematics, conduct evening help sessions and grade mathematics homework assignments.

-- Competitions: Each year, teams of PLU students enter the Putnam Intercollegiate Mathematics Competition and the Mathematical Contest in Modeling.
-These competitions, in pure and applied mathematics, respectively, provide substantial intellectual challenges that many students have found exciting and beneficial.
+- Competitions: Each year, teams of PLU students enter the Mathematical Contest in Modeling.
+This competition in applied mathematics provides substantial intellectual challenges that many students have found exciting and beneficial.

 - Scholarships: The mathematics faculty annually award several scholarships as recognition of outstanding work in mathematics.